 The Boardwalk is built above the Bayou Marcus Wetlands, offering visitors an opportunity to walk through an authentic Northwest Florida wetland ecosystem, which provides spectacular views, and an up-close opportunity to see wildlife that’s indigenous to the area.
 The abundance of fresh, clean water, which is reclaimed water from the BMWRF averaging approximately, 6.2 million gallons per day, keeps the large and diverse bird population, as well as, White Tailed Deer, Osceola Turkeys, Gray Foxes, Raccoons, Rabbits, Beavers, Bobcats, Turtles, Otters, Snakes, and even Alligators on and around the site.

 There are 17 known Endangered, Threatened and Species of Special Concern observed at the Bayou Marcus Wetlands.
-They are American Alligator, Eastern Indigo snake, Gopher tortoise, brown pelican, Lest tern, Pine woods bluestem, Spoon leaf sundew, Pineland bogbutton, Panhandle lily, Southern twayblade, Naked stem panic grass, Yellow butterwort, Chapman’s butterwort, Southern butterwort, Rose pogonia, White-top pitcher plant, and the Parrot pitcher plant.
+They are American Alligator, Eastern Indigo snake, Gopher tortoise, brown pelican, Lest tern, Pinewoods bluestem, Spoon leaf sundew, Pineland bogbutton, Panhandle lily, Southern twayblade, Naked stem panic grass, Yellow butterwort, Chapman’s butterwort, Southern butterwort, Rose pogonia, White-top pitcher plant, and the Parrot pitcher plant.
 The walk is about 300 yards to the Boardwalk ramp, from the parking area, then a mile and a half to the end.
-It is not a loop, so it’s recommended to only go as far as you are willing to walk back.
-The different seasons require a few basic safety rules:
+It is not a loop, so it’s recommended only to go as far as you are willing to walk back.

 Some things to keep in mind when planning your visit to BMWRF: